HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/deployapplication.md

 -   **Command description**

     This command undeploys the application from WAS.
-User could opt to store backup by setting 'enable-backup' parameter to true.
+Users can opt to store backup by setting the 'enable-backup' parameter to true.

     ```
     dxclient undeploy-application